Design Challenge Context

 Prototypes

 In the prototyping phase, we evolved the initial low-fidelity wireframes into high-fidelity interactive prototypes using Figma, employing a systematic step-by-step approach.
-Our guiding visual principle was the iconic Columbia Blue, seamlessly weaving it into the entire user experience to establish a unified and captivating college identity.
-Every visual element meticulously adhered to the design system, ensuring cohesiveness and precision throughout the process.
+Our guiding visual principle was the iconic Columbia Blue, seamlessly weaving it into the entire user experience to establish a consistent visual identity.
+Every visual element adhered to the design system, ensuring cohesiveness and precision throughout the process.

 Wireframes